PotassiumPill/SerialLibraryExample/README.md

 11) Next, find the code block which looks similar to this:
 ```
 #if (SPI_MCU_OPT == OPT_SERCOM_SAMD21)
-	#define NUM_EXTRA_SPI_PARAMS 5
 	#include "serial_spi/hardware/spi_samd21.h"
+#else
+	#warning "SPI not defined for this MCU!"
 #endif
 ```
-12) Before the `#endif` line and after the last `#include` statement, add the following code for your new chip:
+12) Before the `#else` line and after the last `#include` statement, add the following code for your new chip:
 ```
 #elif (SPI_MCU_OPT == OPT_SERCOM_CHIPNAME)
-	#define NUM_EXTRA_UART_PARAMS #
 	#include "serial_spi/hardware/spi_chipname.h"
 ```
-where # is the number of extra parameters you defined/need for your new hardware (this should line up with the number of elements defined in your ExtraParameters enum).